open-telemetry/opentelemetry.io/content/en/blog/2024/spring-starter-stable/index.md

 If you just want to get started, check out the
 [Spring Starter documentation](/docs/zero-code/java/spring-boot-starter).

-## Why does the Spring Starter matter?

-Spring users have come to expect starters as a standard method for addressing various aspects of application development.
-Unlike other configurations, a Spring starter simplifies the setup process without the need for additional JVM options or Docker files.
-This ease of use and integration is what makes the Spring starter an essential tool in the Spring ecosystem.

 ## When to use the Spring Starter?

 Here are some scenarios where you might want to use the Spring Starter: